absynce/absynce.github.io/posts/elm-blog-github-part-2.md

 ## Step 1 - Try adding an `h1` for the blog title

-A naive approach might be to just add the `h1` before the content.
-Let's see what the compiler has to say about it...
+A naive approach might be to add the `h1` before the content.

 ```elm
 main =